arnav-chauhan-kgpian/DCGAN_implementation/README.md

 📌 Overview

-This repository contains a clean, fully scratch-built implementation of a Deep Convolutional GAN (DCGAN).
+This repository contains a clean, fully scratch-built implementation of a Deep Convolutional GAN (DCGAN) based on the original DCGAN paper https://arxiv.org/abs/1511.06434 .
 The goal of this project is to explore GAN training dynamics, stability tricks, and convolutional architectures by directly implementing the Generator and Discriminator without relying on high-level GAN toolkits.

 The model learns to generate realistic images from random noise using adversarial training, where: